NigelEarle/AWS-CSA-Notes-2018/EC2/Exam-tips/README.md

   - Virtual Hard Disk
 - Snapshots exist on S3
 - Snapshots are a point in time copies of Volumes
-- Snapshots are incremental - this means that only the blocks that have chnaged since your last snapshot are moved to S3.
+- Snapshots are incremental - this means that only the blocks that have changed since your last snapshot are moved to S3.
 Only recording the changes
 - If it's 1st snapshot, takes time to create

 ### Snapshots of Root Device Volumes